Videos

 Golden Gate Bridge – A Short Video

-Using iMovie, I created a short video montage of some photos I took of the Golden Gate Bridge when I was there last fall.
-(I also added some quick facts and a quote from a poem by Joseph Strauss, the Bridge’s chief engineer.)
+Using iMovie, I created a short video montage of some photos I took of the Golden Gate Bridge in 2015.

-The images are typical, iconic views, but I added some some soaring royalty-free music that adds some cool drama.
-The piece is by the very talented Kevin MacLeod, music composer and owner of the site Incompetech.
+The royalty-free music is by the very talented Kevin MacLeod, music composer and owner of the site Incompetech.
 Kevin deserves an abundance of thanks and donations for providing his fantastic musical pieces to the public; they’ve been a boon for educators in creating instructional and informative videos for all levels of learners.

 Golden Gate Bridge: Some Quick Facts from Sunila Samuel on Vimeo.